 - You can return to normal daily activities within 1 to 2 days.
 Do not have sex until your provider says it is OK.

 The lining of your uterus heals by scarring.
 Women will most often have less menstrual bleeding after this procedure.
-Up to 30 to 50% of women will completely stop having periods.
+Up to 30% to 50% of women will completely stop having periods.
 This result is more likely in older women.
+Women who continue to have heavy bleeding may need additional surgery.